Esther-Omono/to-do/README.md

 - **Edit Task**: Users can edit an existing task using a modal popup.
 - **Delete Task**: Users can delete a task from the list.
 - **Mark as Completed**: Users can mark a task as completed.
+- **LocalStorage Integration**: Tasks are saved to localStorage and will persist across page reloads.
 - **Responsive Design**: The app is responsive and works well on different screen sizes.

 ## Technologies Used